apache/cassandra/.build/config/README.md

 Declarative Test Suite Configuration
 -------------------------------------------

-Pipeline and test wuite configurations are declarative so other CI implementations can build durable, reactive systems based on changes to the upstream OSS C* CI.
+Pipeline and test suite configurations are declarative so other CI implementations can build durable, reactive systems based on changes to the upstream OSS C* CI.
 Additions to `jobs.cfg` and `pipelines.cfg` can be picked up programmatically by CI implementations without requiring human intervention.